rapka/polemics-md/content/drafts/catgirl-research-research.md

 ##### Notes

+[1] I am not saying that I know for a fact that these protestors were paid...but I am saying that I've never seen so many women that are into crypto in one place at the same time.
 [1] These user reviews may be entirely fabricated; I have no way of knowing for sure.
 [2] Also mentioned as influential within this social sphere is the edgy [Angelicism01](https://cashedcobrazhousewriter.substack.com) Substack which has also made [references](https://cashedcobrazhousewriter.substack.com/p/reaction-harmony-korine-hitler-mitchell) to Land's accelerationism.
 The blog also has [several](https://cashedcobrazhousewriter.substack.com/p/somebody-please-columbine-the-entire) [posts](https://cashedcobrazhousewriter.substack.com/p/somebody-please-columbine-the-entire) calling for the "Columbining" of journalists.
 [3] My understanding that Charlotte Fang maintained control of Remilia and Milady after this incident.